 - Divide the chicken pieces into 2- 1-gallon ziplock bags.
 Pour half of the buttermilk mixture in each bag.
 Press out as much air as possible and seal bags.
 Place on a rimmed dish or plate in case bag leaks.
 Refrigerate overnight or preferably for 2 days.
 Flip bag halfway through marinating time.

 - Heat oven to 400 degrees.
 Take the chicken out of the ziplock bags and place on a wire rack so any extra marinade will drip off.
 Line a baking pan with aluminum foil and place the chicken in a single layer on the pan.
 Drizzle chicken with remaining oil.
 Roast chicken at 400 degrees for 45 minutes, then turn off the oven, and allow the chicken to continue to cook (just in the remaining heat-don't open the door) for 7-10 minutes more or until chicken is done.

 - Allow chicken to rest for about 7-10 minutes then serve.

-Million Dollar Chicken – lives up to its name, with rich satisfying flavors – a golden roasted skin and juicy – tender meat!
+- Million Dollar Chicken – This lives up to its name, with rich satisfying flavors, a golden roasted skin, and juicy meat!